German government response to the COVID-19 pandemic: Protective equipment

 As was the case in other countries worldwide, at the beginning of the pandemic, Germany was faced with a severe shortage of protective materials.
 Various bodies of the medical profession, including the National Association of Statutory Health Insurance Physicians, had warned about this problem for private practices by 3 March 2020.
 On 4 March, the government crisis team considered the acquisition of more protection gear as an "extraordinary urgency".
 Germany prohibited the export of protection masks, gloves, and suits.

 In March 2020 health minister Spahn was criticized for allegedly having ignored pre-pandemic warnings that shortages were imminent and that clinics needed more protective gears.
 The ministry said that it had talked about the supply situation with individual states and suppliers already in February, and had forwarded enquiries to the procurement office of the Bundeswehr as being responsible for coordinating the efforts.
 In late March, intensive care physicians criticised the lack of protective clothing in nursing services, clinics and doctors' practices as a state failure.

-On 28 February, the corona crisis team declared it would prepare a central acquisition by the government of protection masks and suits to create a reserve.
+On 28 February 2020, the corona crisis team declared it would prepare a central acquisition by the government of protection masks and suits to create a reserve.
 To address the severe shortage of hand disinfectants, the Federal Agency for Chemicals within the Federal Institute for Occupational Safety and Health issued a general decree on 4 March 2020 which allowed pharmacies and pharmaceutical companies to produce and sell products based on isopropyl alcohol for this purpose.

 To remedy the severage shortage of FFP2 masks, in late March 2020 the health ministry promised to any supplier who would be able to deliver at least 25,000 masks by 30 April 2020 that the government would buy them at a fixed price of 4,50 euros apiece.
-Due to no upper limit having been set on order size(Open House), the government was faced with 700 supply contracts with a total volume of 6,4 billion euros, more than five times the budgeted amount of 1,2 billion euros.
+Due to no upper limit having been set on order size ("Open-House"-Verfahren, or Open House process), the government was faced with 700 supply contracts with a total volume of 6,4 billion euros, more than five times the budgeted amount of 1,2 billion euros.
 In multiple instances, payment for masks was rejected by the government on grounds of quality or delayed delivery, which was challenged from 2020 by around 100 suppliers.